 When should I plan to arrive on campus?

+You should plan to arrive on campus no later than the reporting date (program start date) on your I-20 or DS-2019 form.
+Classes for most programs begin on August 30, 2021, and your program start date may be earlier than this to allow for orientation and check-in.
 Students who are unable to arrive on time can also consider studying remotely for the Fall Term and coming to campus for the Winter Term, or deferring their admission to a future term.
-Discuss these options with the unit that admitted you since these options may not be possible for all students.
+Discuss these options with the unit that admitted you since this may not be possible for all students.

 Will I need to quarantine once I arrive in the U.S.?

-New F-1 and J-1 international students are also required to complete an immigration check-in process online.
+New F-1 and J-1 international students are required to complete an immigration check-in process.
+Due to the on-going pandemic, the check-in will be online.
 Mandatory Immigration Check-in for Students explains how to complete your check-in.

 Will the mandatory U-M International Health Insurance plan cover COVID-19 testing and treatment?